Yes! A number of clinicians and organizations are running webinars or online education sessions.

 There is currently very little information available as to whether individuals with eating disorders are at a heightened risk for developing COVID-19.
 We hope that there will be more detailed information available at some point, but recommend practising social distancing if at all possible as well as following the recommendations of your local health authority.

-We are still in the early stages of understanding COVID-19, so there is little information available about the complications of COVID-19 as it relates specifically to eating disorders.
+We are still in the relatively early stages of understanding COVID-19, so there is little information available about the complications of COVID-19 as it relates specifically to eating disorders.
 This blog post from the Gaudiani Clinic discusses potential complications if someone with an ED does contract COVID-19.
 Dr. Gaudiani discusses potential complications that could arise based on the person's eating disorder (AN, BN, BED).
 It is important to note that, while this is based on her clinical expertise, we have very limited specific information as yet so this should be considered an educated guess.

 This varies somewhat depending on your specific location.